tensorflow/tensorflow/tensorflow/docs_src/install/install_sources.md

 the pip package will download additional packages required to _run_ it.
 If you plan on executing tasks directly with `bazel` , without the pip installation, you may need to install additional python packages.
-For example, you should `pip install mock enum34` before running TensorFlow's tests with bazel.
+For example, you should `pip install enum34` before running TensorFlow's tests with bazel.

 <a name="ConfigureInstallation"></a>